French Macarons with Chocolate Ganache

 Assembling French Macarons With Chocolate Ganache -

-• Once the macarons and the ganache have cooled down, carefully select pairs those are similar in shape and size.
-Now pipe or spoon the ganache over one of the macarons and then top it with the other one.
-Press gently and arrange all the macarons in a tray and refrigerate for at least 24 hrs for the flavors to combine.
+• Once the macarons and the ganache have cooled down, carefully select pairs that are similar in shape and size.
+Now pipe or spoon the ganache over one of the macarons, and then top it with the other one.
+Press gently and arrange all the macarons in a tray, and refrigerate for at least 24 hrs for the flavors to combine.

 French Macarons with Chocolate Ganache in a wirerack